Home security cameras have been around for a long time, but the recent boom in the smart home market means they are simpler and smarter than ever.

 But, as with smart thermostats and door locks, most renters will find it impossible to install a smart security camera, due to the power cables and mounting brackets most external solutions require.

-Thankfully, there are a handful of options available to the renter who wants to install a security camera without making any changes to their landlord's property.
-Most of these cameras are designed to be used indoors, but there are some welcome exceptions which are both weatherproof and, importantly, landlord-friendly.
+Thankfully, there in an increasing number of options available to the renter who wants to install a security camera without making any changes to their landlord's property.
+Most of these cameras are designed to be used indoors, so need to be placed looking out of a window.
+But there are some welcome exceptions which are both weatherproof and, importantly, landlord-friendly thanks to requiring no cables.

 Setting up an indoor security camera

-Indoor security cameras are usually designed to sit on a shelf, making them ideal for renters unable to drill holes into the walls.
+Indoor security cameras are usually designed to sit on a shelf or window sill, making them ideal for renters unable to drill holes into the walls.
 But this also means their all-seeing lenses will likely be closer to you (and in your view more often) than a camera fitted outside the property.

 Some readers might be okay with this, but for many it can feel uncomfortable when a camera permanently sits nearby - and guests might well be unimpressed to discover they are being recorded without their permission.

 Some smart cameras aim to reduce unwanted recording by using facial recognition to learn who lives in the home.
 Once the camera knows this, it is less likely to record when you and your family are in shot.
-However, as we once found with the Netatmo Presence outdoor camera, it takes a while to teach the camera the faces of everyone who lives in your home — and people outside home — along with those of regular visitors like friends and partners.
+However, as we found with the Netatmo Welcome indoor camera, it takes a while to teach the system the faces of everyone who lives in your home, along with those of regular visitors like friends and partners.
 This means a few days of false-negatives pinging your phone, which can become annoying.

 It's best to place an indoor camera high up and with a view of the front (or back) door.
 That way, you are unlikely to see the lens regularly (helping you and your guests to worry less about being recorded) and the camera has a good view of where burglars are most likely to enter.
 Of course, placing a camera high up might mean buying an extension cable to power it.